Meet our Trauma-Informed Providers

 Chantal Carriere- Khan-she/her- Registered Social Worker/Mental Health Therapist

-Chantal is a bilingual (French and English) mental health therapist with a Bachelor’s degree in Social Work.
+Chantal is a bilingual (French and English) mental health therapist with a Bachelor’s degree in Social Work in Winnipeg, Manitoba.
 With over a decade of experience in social services, she has supported individuals through diverse and challenging experiences.
 Her focus is on reproductive and perinatal mental health, including pregnancy, postpartum, infertility, and pregnancy loss.
 Chantal’s passion for this work stems from her own personal experience with pregnancy loss.
 During that time, she struggled to find the support she needed which led her to pursue specialized training and dedicate her career to supporting others through similar journeys.

 Chantal hold’s specialized training in perinatal mental health through Canadian Perinatal Mental Health (CC-PMH) and is currently pursuing Brainspotting training, which offers an innovative, body-based approach to processing trauma and promoting healing.
 Her approach is client-centred and evidence-based, integrating modalities such as Internal Family Systems, Polyvagal Theory, mindfulness-based practices, somatic techniques, and social justice principles.
 Chantal strives to create a personalized, client-centered space that honors each individual’s unique experiences and needs.